Dr. Beth Woodard

 Dr. Woodard determined while working in the health care industry and taking masters-level classes that the best way for her to affect the industry she loved would be to teach others.
 She obtained her Ph.D. and began teaching at Belmont University in 1999.
-She teaches undergraduate classes in healthcare management for the College of Business Administration, master’s courses in healthcare for The Jack C. Massey Graduate School of Business at Belmont University, and doctoral courses for the Physical Therapy program in the College of Health Sciences.
+She teaches undergraduate classes in healthcare management for the Jack C. Massey College of Business, master’s courses in healthcare for The Jack C. Massey Graduate School of Business at Belmont University, and doctoral courses for the Physical Therapy program in the College of Health Sciences.

 Her research interests have resulted in published articles in professional journals such as Advances in Health Care Management, Journal of Nursing Research, Omega: Journal of Death and Dying, Health Care Management Review, Journal of Applied Management and Entrepreneurship and cases in the textbook entitled Strategic Management of Health Care Organizations.
 Holding membership in the Association of University Programs in Health Administration, Academy of Management, American College of Healthcare Executives, Strategic Management Society and other professional organizations, she actively serves her profession as a conference paper and textbook reviewer and presents her research findings at national and international conferences.